izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 Expanding the brackets and combining all terms gives

 \begin{equation}
+\label{QLF-SOS-equation}
 (3&+2\sqrt2)\mathbf{1} + A_1 + A_2 + B_1 + B_2 \\
 &+ A_1B_2 + A_2B_1 - A_2B_2 + A_2B_3 + A_3B_2 + A_3B_3.
 \end{equation}

+With [Equation 10.13](#QLF-SOS-equation) we have provided an analytical proof that the upper bound on the QLF inequality is $3 + 2\sqrt2$ for all quantum states and measurements.

 ### Order of Operators 2